A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Merge Trees

 With some slight abuse of notation we set $\max h_T =\max_{v\in V_{T}\mid v<r_T}h_{T}(v)$ and $\arg \max h_T =\max\{v\in V_{T}\mid v<r_T\}$.
 Note that, given $(T,h_T)$ merge tree, there is only one edge of the form $(v,r_T)$ and we have $v=\arg\max h_T$.

-The relationship between abstract merge trees and merge trees is clarified in \Cref{sec:ab_mt_vs_mt}, but before going on we must introduce another equivalence relationship on merge trees.
+The connection between abstract merge trees and merge trees is clarified in \Cref{sec:ab_mt_vs_mt}; however, before proceeding, we need to introduce an additional equivalence relation on merge trees.

-\begin{defi} Given a tree structure $T$, we can eliminate an order two vertex, connecting the two adjacent edges which arrive and depart from it.
+\begin{defi} Given a tree structure $T$, we can eliminate a degree two vertex, connecting the two adjacent edges which share such vertex as endpoint.
 Suppose we have two edges $e=(v_1,v_2)$ and $e'=(v_2,v_3)$, with $v_1<v_2<v_3$.
-And suppose $v_2$ is of order two.
+And suppose $v_2$ is of degree two.
 Then, we can remove $v_2$ and merge $e$ and $e'$ into a new edge $e''=(v_1,v_3)$.
 This operation is called the \emph{ghosting} of the vertex $v_2$.
 Its inverse transformation, which restores the original tree, is called a \emph{splitting} of the edge $e''$.
+Similarly, given a merge tree, by ghosting vertices one obtains a new merge tree with the height function on the new merge tree being obtained by restricting the height function of the old tree to the remaining vertices. \end{defi}